First-Year Students' Guide

 Welcome to French and Francophone Studies at Carleton!
 Our department represents a vibrant collection of faculty and students who share a passion for things francophone, from Paris to Timbuktu, from Renaissance literature to contemporary French slam.
 The department offers an exciting curriculum of language, literature, and culture courses for both majors and non-majors.
-In French classes, students achieve a high level of language proficiency, as well as a mastery of critical skills in literary and cultural analysis.
-The department also offers extensive extracurricular opportunities on campus (French Table, Coffee and Crêpes, French Movie Night, and many other activities), excursions to the Twin Cities to see exhibits and plays, and two academic programs abroad: a French Studies program in Paris every year, and a biennial program in Mali, West Africa.
+In French classes, students achieve a high level of language proficiency, as well as critical skills in literary and cultural analysis that are useful far beyond the classroom.
+There are also myriad activities on campus that allow you to use your French (French Table, Game Nights, French Movies, and many other festivities), excursions to the Twin Cities to see exhibits and plays, and a French Studies program in Paris (including a week in Morocco) every year.
+We also help students find other academic programs in a host of Francophone countries throughout the world.

 Why take French?
 French is the language not only of France, but also of Switzerland, Belgium, Canada, Haiti, French Guyana, no fewer than twenty-three African countries, and many islands in the South Pacific and the Indian Ocean.
 After English, it is the most frequently studied second language in the world.
 It can be beneficial for students who plan to enter professions in international affairs, international development, law, journalism, science, social services, education, medicine, business, and politics.
 French is also the language of a rich literary, philosophical, and cultural heritage.